 I just did an ACT Fibernet speed test in our location, and so far, I’m happy with the overall performance.
 I have been using BSNL broadband before moving to Bangalore.
 It was a regular ADSL connection offering 8 Mbps speed on paper.
 For BSNL, when you access broadband on telephone cable, upload speed is just about a quarter of the download speed.
-But if you speed test ACT Fibernet, the upload speed more than download speed, most of the time.
+But if you test ACT Fibernet, the upload speed is more than the download speed, most of the time.
 That is very useful for webmasters, and people who use online storage services.

-ACT Fibernet Speed Test for download and upload
+ACT Fibernet Speed test for download and upload

-ACT Fibernet broadband real-world speed review
+ACT Fiber broadband speed review and real-world test results

 Ookla’s speed test app gives you a rough idea on how ACT Fibernet performs, in Mbps values.
 However, some might be wanting to know the speeds in MBps or the real-world file upload and download speeds.
 Again, the MBps speed test is not always constant- it changes on the basis the connectivity and location of the server hosting the target files.
 For this test, I use DigitalOcean to download a file from an Indian and US server using ACT Fibernet 100 Mbps connection.
 I will also show you how the broadband works on uploading files to a OneDrive, a popular file hosting service from Microsoft.

-Speed test results as on September 2019:
+Speed test results as on November 2019:

-- Downloading files from Digital Ocean: 9 MBps (India), and 5 MBps (USA).
+- Downloading files from Digital Ocean: 8 MBps (India), and 5 MBps (USA).